BitgesellOfficial/php-bitgesellcore-rpc/README.md

 $bgld = new BitgesellClient('http://rpcuser:rpcpassword@localhost:8332/');
 ```
-or use array to define your bitcoind settings
+or use array to define your bgld settings
 ```php
 /**
  * Don't forget to include composer autoloader by uncommenting line below